diego2704/Robot_quadruped_sensor_network/README.md

 ## Overview

-This project implements a distributed sensor network for **POCHITA**, the quadruped robot platform at the Universidad Autónoma de Occidente (UAO).
+This project implements a distributed sensor network for the quadruped robot platform at the Universidad Autónoma de Occidente (UAO).
 The system integrates multiple heterogeneous sensors under a unified **ROS2 Humble** architecture running on a **Raspberry Pi 5**, enabling real-time environmental perception, robot state monitoring, and a graphical user interface for data visualization.

 The communication backbone is built on the **CAN Bus** protocol (via Arduino Nano + MCP2515 modules), chosen for its robustness against electromagnetic interference, real-time error detection, and ability to support multiple nodes on a shared bus — critical for embedded robotics applications.